Home » Science and Tech Notes » Vitamin D

 • Food: Oily fish (salmon, sardines, herring), red meat, egg yolks, mushrooms (especially those exposed to UV light), fortified plant-based milk etc.

-Vitamin D deficiency can lead to
+Vitamin D Deficiency Leads to

 • Bone pain and increased risk of fractures.